jhpyle/docassemble/_docs/fields.md

 want a [`DADateTime`] with a time other than midnight, you can use the [`.replace_time()`] or [`.replace()`] methods of [`DADateTime`] to generate a new object with the same date but a different time.

-Before version 0.2.23, however, the variable that results from `datatype: date` is simply a plain text string.
-This means you will need to use the [`as_datetime()`] function to convert this string to an object if you want to be able to use the comparison operators `<` and `>`.

 For more information about working with date variables, see the documentation for the [date functions].
 These functions are